 On the right side of the designer you can delete the respective line with the "x" icon.
 If there are still elements in the row, they are hidden.
 However, you can retrieve and reposition them at any time from the list of hidden items.

-If you have installed the Shopware Storytelling' plugin, you can further optimize your shopping worlds.
+If you have installed the Shopware Storytelling plugin, you can further optimize your shopping worlds.
 By combining these two Shopware functionalities you send your customers on an emotional journey of discovery and will inspire them for your products.
 Using the storytelling plugin you create the following possibilities: Divide the shopping world into sections through which the customer is guided.
 SideView elements allow you to actively promote products in the shopping world.
 QuickView allows you to view and remember items without leaving the shopping world.

 Shopping worlds, in combination with the plugin Storytelling always are displayed full screen!
-Storytelling shopping worlds also have always priority.
+Storytelling shopping worlds also always have priority.
 This means that - if a storytelling shopping world is already displayed in the category - no further shopping world can be displayed, no matter if activated or not.

 Click here and consult our detailed how-tos on the Storytelling plugin.